ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 <!-- Solution Code Snippet -->
 ### Step 6: Implementing the `fmt::Write` trait

-We can't just write to the Uarte instance.
+We can't just write to the `Uarte` instance.
 A simple write would write from flash memory.
 This does not work because of EasyDMA.
 We have to write a function that implements the `fmt::Write` trait.
 This trait guarantees that the buffer is fully and successfully written on a stack allocated buffer, before it returns.

+Add `use::core::fmt;` to your imports.

 Create a public method `write_str`.
 It takes a mutable reference to self and a `&str` as argument.
 It returns an `fmt::Result`